top of page

 Summary

-The more both sides to a policy debate generalize, the less both sides address what either side specifically needs.
+The more both sides to a policy debate resort to generalizing, the less both sides address what either side specifically needs.
 Messy political processes often produce compromise that disappoint both sides.
-Neither side can fully resolve their affected needs.
+Adversarial justice does little to address the specific needs fueling adjudicated conflicts.
+Neither adjudicated or political side can fully resolve their affected needs.
 Or remove their pain.
 Or fully function.
-Sometimes the result helps the norm enforcers more than those these norms are meant to serve.
+The results often help the norm enforcers more than those these norms exist to serve.
+You can be legally right, and still be empirically wrong.
+Which legally privileges damaging wellness outcomes.

 Description